eee-Andrew/WebPage_Future_is_Robotics/README.md

 4. After signing in you can:
    - Click any product tile to open its overlay, then add the kit to your cart or save it for later.
    - Use the **Account** page to review/remove saved items.
-   - Open the **Cart** page to adjust quantities and fill out the shipping/payment form.
-Submitting the form stores an order and clears the cart so it is ready for the next session.
+   - Open the **Cart** page to adjust quantities and fill out the shipping form.
+When you press the Adyen drop-in button it creates an order, redirects you through Strong Customer Authentication (3DS2), and clears the cart after Adyen authorises the payment.
    - Switch between **Home**, **Prototypes**, and **Resources** using the dropdown menus—the same links appear in the footer for quick access from any page.
 5. Administrators can manage products via `http://localhost/<folder-name>/admin/products.php` and review catalog/order stats at `http://localhost/<folder-name>/admin/dashboard.php`.
 These pages rely solely on your local server access—add authentication before exposing them publicly.